This post may contain affiliate links. Please read our disclosure policy.

 - In a large stock pot, melt butter over medium heat.
 When the butter has melted, whisk in flour and allow the mixture to cook for a few minutes.

 - Slowly add in 7 cups of milk, 1 cup at a time, whisking really well between each cup.

 - When all 7 cups of milk have been added, continue whisking until the mixture starts to thicken a bit.

 - Add in cubed baked potatoes and green onions.
 Then bring to a boil making sure to stir frequently.

 - Reduce the heat to low, then stir in the cooked bacon, cheese, sour cream, salt and pepper.

-- When the cheese has melted serve immediately.
+- Serve immediately once the cheese has melted.
 Garnish each bowl of soup with additional cheddar cheese, bacon crumbles, and chopped green onion.